Subhamk2004/Social-media-app/inter.md

 -> Pressable is a newer component that combines the functionality of TouchableOpacity, TouchableHighlight, and TouchableWithoutFeedback into a single component.
 It is more flexible and customizable than the other touchable components and is recommended for new projects.

 -> keyboardavoidingView is a component that automatically adjusts its height to avoid the keyboard when it appears.
 It is useful for preventing the keyboard from covering input fields and other interactive elements.

+currying is turning f(a,b) -> f(a)(b);

+microtasks in js are the tasks that are executed after the current task is completed, ex: promise.then() is a microtask

+macrotasks are like setTimeOut etc and their priority is less than micro